Visualizing quantum mechanics in an interactive simulation -- Virtual Lab by Quantum Flytrap: Simulation

 We simulate indistinguishable photons (e.g. for the Hong-Ou-Mandel effect\cite{hong_measurement_1987}) via symmetrization:

-This approach differs from the typical description of bosons with creation and annihilation operators.
+This approach is equivalent to the typical description of bosons with creation and annihilation operators for states with a fixed number of photons\cite{migdal_which_2014,migdal_symmetries_2014}.
 However, from a numerical point of view, it is easier to work with vectors than polynomials.
-A more detailed explanation of changing between creation operators and symmetrized vectors is presented in\cite{migdal_which_2014,migdal_symmetries_2014}.
-One significant drawback of our choice is the restriction to Fock states -- i.e. states with a fixed number of photons.
-The current framework does not support coherent or squeezed states.
+One significant drawback of our choice is the restriction to Fock states -- the current framework does not support coherent or squeezed states.